Statistical inference for Gumbel Type-II distribution under simple step-stress life test using Type-II censoring: Model Description and MLEs

 \subsection{Approximate Confidence Intervals}

 In this section we want to construct the asymptotic confidence intervals for the unknown model parameters.
-To obtain $100(1-\gamma) \%$ confidence interval of the unknown parameters of Gumbel Type-II distribution under simple SSLT, we have to calculate the asymptotic variance-covariance matrix.
+To obtain $100(1-\gamma) \%$ confidence intervals with $\gamma$ significance level of the unknown parameters of the Gumbel Type-II distribution under simple SSLT, we have to calculate the asymptotic variance-covariance matrix.
 Using asymptotic normality properties of MLEs of the parameters, an asymptotic variance-covariance matrix can be obtained.
 In doing so, the variance of $\widehat{\alpha}$, $\widehat{\lambda}$, and $\widehat{\beta}$ are required.
 These can be obtained from the diagonal elements of the inverse of the observed Fisher information matrix, $\widehat{I}^{-1}(\widehat{\alpha},\widehat{\lambda},\widehat{\beta})$, where \\

-and $l_{ij}= \frac{\partial^2 logL}{\partial \theta_{i}\partial \theta_{j}}$ for $i,j=1,2,3,$ where, $\Theta=(\theta_{1},\theta_{2},\theta_{3})= (\alpha,\lambda,\beta)$.
+and $l_{ij}= \frac{\partial^2 logL}{\partial \theta_{i}\partial \theta_{j}}$ for $i,j=1,2,3,$ where $\Theta=(\theta_{1},\theta_{2},\theta_{3})= (\alpha,\lambda,\beta)$.
 So here,\\